FAQs

 To deal with girdling from rabbits or rodents, mow closely to the trees to reduce grasses.
 Apply woodchips.
 Add a tree guard or mesh cage.

 To deal with deer, consider tall tree tubes 5' around each tree and/or a tall deer fence.
+Cost/benefit of tree protection per number of trees that will realistically be impacted.
+Sturdy tree guards can last several years and can sometimes be re-used.

-To discourage deer and rabbits, homemade egg repellents applied to the trunks, stems and foliage can work for a while, but may require more frequent applications.
+To discourage deer AND rabbits, homemade egg repellents applied to the trunks, stems and foliage can work for a while, but may require more frequent applications.

 Tree spirals help deter girdling.
 Wire caging also helps and offers a more long-lasting solution.